nabovarme/MeterLoggerWeb/README.md

 docker-compose up --build

+To initialize db (only do it first time!):

-docker exec -it meterlogger_db_1 /nabovarme_import.sh
+docker exec -it db /nabovarme_import.sh